giving & receiving.

 Our experienced staff are here to provide emotional support with dementia/early-stage memory loss, support system planning, goal setting, and community resources.
 Each person follows a unique path with memory loss, and having a guide can be essential in relieving stress along the way.
 Sliding scale fees available.
 This program was supported, in part, by a grant from the Minnesota Board on Aging.

-Last Two Mondays each Month, 10am via Zoom
+Second and Fourth Mondays of each Month, 10am via Zoom

 A social/support group that covers topics important to someone adjusting their life to living with dementia in order to find joy and purpose.
 Topics are generated by the group and a staff guide.
 Themes may include creating support systems, strategies for daily living, self-care, emotion well-being, and reminiscing.